“You will not oppress the alien; you know how an alien feels, for you yourselves were once aliens in Egypt” Exodus 23: 9.

 The Gatwick Detainees Welfare Group is a registered charity providing emotional and practical support through its volunteer visitors to asylum seekers and immigration detainees held at Tinsley House and Brook House removal centres near Gatwick Airport.
 Set up in 1995 the group now has around 70 volunteers.

 The Group believes that each person held has a right to be treated with respect and compassion, whatever the outcome of their case.
-It also has a small staff team who manage the volunteers and provide support and advocacy to detainees, For more information on GDWG click on the logo or read the Help for Immigration Detainees leaflet.
+It also has a small staff team who manage the volunteers and provide support and advocacy to detainees, For more information on GDWG read Help for Immigration

 Martin says: “It was a Catholic parish in Crawley that first became aware of the detainees at Gatwick and looked into what support they could provide.
 At that time they were housed in the old Beehive at Gatwick Airport and Fr Paul was one of the first to visit them.”
 Continue reading